 Two GitHub pages hosting the web app are available:

-No installation is required to use it this way.
+No installation is required to use the app this way.

 This is a web interface created with React 18 and Bootstrap 5.